 Whilst it is often difficult to approach a priest to confess our sins we remember that Our Lord said to His apostles, “Those whose sins you forgive shall be forgiven”, and that we come to receive God’s abounding mercy not because of the merits of His priests but because Jesus Christ works through them as His instruments, granting to all who come before Him, with sorrow for their sins, forgiveness.

 It does not matter what the sin is, nor does it matter how long ago it was committed; please approach the sacrament of confession and ask God for His forgiveness for “we all sin and fall short of the glory of God.”
 (Rom 3:23)

 If we have committed a grave sin we are commanded by Christ and His Church to confess this as soon as possible (Matt 5:23-24), and whenever possible before receiving Holy Communion; so please contact any priest and ask him to hear your confession, you may do this by calling the parish office and asking to speaking to a priest.

 All children following the First Holy Communion programme will be also receive their first reconciliation.

-Confessions (reconciliation) are available for half an hour before each Mass.
+Confessions (reconciliation) are available for half an hour before Saturday’s Mass.
 Fr.
-Lee is also available outside of these times, do please speak to him to book an appointment.
+Clement is also available outside of these times, do please speak to him to book an appointment.